yigit-serin/opentender-backend/README.md

 `npm run develop` to run the server & reload on file changes

+### Check

+`npm run check` to check the tender api data and the transformation according to the schema.json files

 ### Import

 `npm run import` to import the tender api data into the DB